Vehrik/FarOut/Characters/6-Movement.md

     You Pray by sacrificing 2 Actions, 2 Stamina, 1 Action and 1 Stamina or 1
     Strike in lieu of Actions or Stamina.
-You can Pray even if you exhausted all your Actions for a Round if you decide to expend a Strike, even if you've Frenzied.
+You can Pray even if you exhausted all your Actions for a Round if you decide to expend a Strike.

-    You and your assailant then draw 2 Cards each and compare colours.
-If all 4 Cards match in colour, the Prayer is answered and circumstances will conspire to force the Attack to miss.
-Otherwise, the Attack proceeds as normal.
-A single Joker present in any of the 4 Cards causes the Prayer to go unanswered.
+    You and your assailant then draw 2 Cards each and total their value.
+If the Praying Creature has the higher total, the Prayer is answered and the attack misses.

-    You must be aware of the Attack that's coming in order to Pray.
+    You must be aware of the attack that's coming in order to Pray.
 Your GM must also believe you have SOMETHING available to you that would feasibly block the attack you're Praying against.
 Unless your buck naked, you PROBABLY do have something that could at least slow a bullet down.
 You're able to ask if